1230grams/macro-calculator/README.md

 # macro-calculator

-A nutrition calculator made using vanilla javascript and edamam-api
+The ui is made using bootstrap and vanilla javascript.
+It uses Edamam-api to fetch data about food items.

 ![](macro_calc.gif)